Reivajar/A-BCN-Paradox/README.md

 ### Towards a systematic understanding of urban spaces

 Utilitarian traffic optimization goals has dominated transport engineering since it appears as a proper discipline with the rise of private motorized vehicles.
 It has shaped our industrial and post-industrial cities that we inhabit.
-Modern Urbanism, as we understand it nowadays, sinks its roots at into a revolutionary scientific and technical approach towards the understanding of urban environment conditions and the efficient distribution of people, good, and resources around the city (***see Cerda***).
-Even Modernist urban planners and architects in the early 1900's endorsed a radical mechanistic understanding of cities (***see Chart of Athens/CIAM***).
+Modern Urbanism, as we understand it nowadays, sinks its roots at into a revolutionary scientific and technical approach towards the understanding of urban environment conditions and the efficient distribution of people, good, and resources around the city.
+Even Modernist urban planners and architects in the early 1900's endorsed a radical mechanistic understanding of cities.
 However, this scientific and positivist approach of traffic engineers contradicts the common practice in urban and city planning.
 Spatial planning, urban design, and collateral disciplines in the same realm, are affected by a combination of experimental data, domain expertise, ideology, and policy and political constraints in a non-straightforward decision making process in which opposed agendas promoted by different stakeholders are leverage to reach ideally a feasible compromise.
 In the best case scenario, many urban interventions are based on some domain expertise-backed intuition with the hope of eventually getting people's approval and political adoption.

 The understanding of complex effects of spatial planning decisions in cities is still very limited and scarcely applied to common practice.
 In this context, the assessment of urban interventions in cities frequently lacks evidence support.
 It undermines any possibility of evaluation of results, iterative process of potential improvement, and proper informed-decision making for technical experts, decision makers, and citizens in general.
-The later is particularly relevant as this lack of comprehensive information on the effects of planning decisions in cities dismisses the quality of participatory processes, by masking accessible knowledge to people, and making easier to manipulate these processes (***cite on shielding participatory processes as an excuse to self justifying already taken decisions and passing the responsibility to citizens.
-El Diario and a new one***).
+The later is particularly relevant as this lack of comprehensive information on the effects of planning decisions in cities dismisses the quality of participatory processes, by masking accessible knowledge to people, and making easier to manipulate these processes.

 ### Barcelona's Superblocks

 This knowledge and methodological gap does not hinder experimentation and innovation in the most complex human creation (citation here) as cities are.
-In recent years, there is a clear trend on reducing the space reserved for private motor vehicles in cities to improve air quality and environmental conditions, to foster alternative transportation modes, or to reduce the use of fossil fuels (***citations would be good here*** and as well ***examples of these interventions***).
-Among these current trends on urban planning, Barcelona's Superblocks has been one of the most published in the last years (***some refs from The Guardian, NYT, etc***).
+In recent years, there is a clear trend on reducing the space reserved for private motor vehicles in cities to improve air quality and environmental conditions, to foster alternative transportation modes, or to reduce the use of fossil fuels .
+Among these current trends on urban planning, Barcelona's Superblocks has been one of the most published in the last years.
 The Superblock's plan aims to reduce the space for the motor private vehicles in the street network to improve living conditions of city inhabitants by reducing noise and air-pollution and giving room to other transportation modes.
 It is being accomplished by creating large blocks of 3-by-3 of current square city blocks and leaving inside only loop-like residential streets.
 It means that 1 out of 3 streets of the city are left for driving through traffic.
 The well-known and a-thousands-of-times depicted idiosyncrasy of the so regular Barcelona grid comes together with a long tradition on public engagement on urban planning and experimentation in the city set an ideal scenario for testing out the unknown effect of these and other modifications in urban networks.

 <div align="center">
 	<img src="other/bcn_superblocks_rueda_2018.png" />